 My lock screen has a clock.
 There's a pretty slick clock widget or two in Google Play (as well as one included on almost every phone).
 Not to mention those watches you want us to buy and their primary feature.
 Why would I want a clock that can't be removed in the status bar?

-A certified accessory program is good for everyone
+A certified accessories program

 No, not like Apple's, but with the same goals — get companies excited to make things that work with Android.

 Make it free.
 Publish papers and guidelines that help anyone wanting to participate.
 Encourage and incentivize partners to build great products.
 Showcase those great products on the Google Store.
 This will make it easier for people to recognize products built to work best with Android, and reward companies that do so.
 Everyone wins.

 Curated sections of Google Play for more things would be awesome

 Let everyone download all the things, but also give people a place to look for specific apps.
 Expand from sections like Android Wear apps or apps for kids into apps that are great for some of the most popular models.
 People know where to look in the Galaxy App Store to find what works great with an S Pen.
 They should be able to do the same in Google Play, right from the Play Store app.
 I would download every app from a section titled "Games that use Google's backup service so you don't lose your progress and IAPs."

 You're the king of search, so you know the current system based on keywords is broken.
 Fix it.

 Everyone in an emerging market deserves a well-built low-cost phone with access to Google Play.
 Everyone who spends $1,000 on a phone with the highest specs available deserves software built to take advantage of it.
 Having an OS that melds these two things is hard, and doing so means not everything available works well on every phone.

 Make use of the horsepower in our $1,000 phone.